Sea Turtle Camp Costa Rica

 Do I get to see real live sea turtles?

-At Sea Turtle Camp, we promote immersive, hands-on learning experiences that are free from electronic distractions.
-While campers are allowed to bring cell phones and electronic devices for their arrival and departure days, once they have checked in with their parents/guardians and settled into camp, all electronic devices must be surrendered to our camp staff.
-These devices will be securely stored throughout the duration of the trip.
-It’s important to note that if any electronic device is discovered in a camper’s possession after the initial handover, it will be confiscated, and appropriate measures will be taken.
-However, we do permit campers to bring MP3 players and e-books.
-Please be aware that any device capable of connecting to Wi-Fi is not allowed.
+At Sea Turtle Camp, we focus on immersive, hands-on learning experiences free from electronic distractions.
+Campers can bring cell phones and electronic devices on arrival and departure days, but once they’ve checked in with their parents/guardians and settled in, all electronics must be handed over to our camp staff.
+These devices will be safely stored for the duration of the camp.
+If a camper is found with an electronic device after check-in, it will be confiscated, and appropriate action will be taken.
+We do allow MP3 players and e-books, but any device capable of connecting to Wi-Fi is not permitted.

 Should I bring a friend?

-At Sea Turtle Camp service is the most rewarding part of our program, and we like to think of it as service learning.
-Everything we do at the Laguna Urpiano, from working directly with live nesting mother sea turtles to collecting data on juvenile sea turtles, examining hatched turtle nests, completing night patrols for nesting turtles, overnight hatchery watches, invasive plant species removal and beach cleanups sounds more like enjoyment than service, but it is all service that will benefit the turtle species!
+At Sea Turtle Camp, service is at the heart of our program, and we view it as a form of service learning.
+Every activity at Laguna Urpiano, from working with live nesting sea turtles to collecting data on juvenile turtles, examining hatched nests, conducting night patrols, monitoring hatcheries overnight, removing invasive plants, and cleaning up the beach, may feel more like an adventure than service—but it all plays a crucial role in benefiting sea turtle conservation efforts!

 Does my child need to know how to swim to be able to attend this program?